-Ms. Ai is a member of the Ku Chuong ethnic minority.
+Auntie Ai is a member of the Ku Chuong ethnic minority.
 The Ku Chuong have inhabited Ai Lao since around the third century CE, and they are also found in nearby Laos and Vietnam.
-For about 1700 years, they have been interacting with local tea trees, including the ones Wu De wrote about this month.
+For about 1700 years, they have been interacting with local tea trees.
 Today, some still say prayers to the trees, leaving offerings at their roots.
-And some, like Ms. Ai and her family, still revere the trees and the deep soul nourishment they offer.
+And some, like Auntie Ai and her family, still revere the trees and the deep soul nourishment they offer.
 During our short time in her town, she had already sung us songs about Tea.
 She had blended tea with adept skill and with more than a touch of artistry.
 And she had rolled tea with graceful ease and firm strength in perfect balance.
 Certainly, we were in for a treat.

-Charcoal smoldering in the concrete brazier, a slab of stone resting on its wire grill: the set-up was simple.
-Ms. Ai spread the dry, yellow rice on the slab.
-Its color, we learned, was from a local flower (just one of the many wild plants that locals gather by hand to make their food powerfully nourishing and downright delicious).
-She spread the rice over the hot stone with a pair of wooden chopsticks, and then placed a glazed, brown pitcher over the coals.
-Into the pitcher, she dropped a handful of long, wiry sheng leaves.
+Charcoal smoldering in the brazier, a slab of stone resting on its wire grill: the setup was simple.
+Auntie Ai spread the dry yellow rice on the slab.
+Its color, we learned, was from a local flower (just one of the many wild plants locals gather by hand to make their food powerfully nourishing and downright delicious).
+She spread the rice over the hot stone with a pair of wooden chopsticks, and then placed the pine resin next to it.
+She placed a simple clay pitcher over the coals.
+Into the dry pitcher, she dropped a handful of long, wiry sheng leaves to roast.